 Policies support the University's mission by establishing clear standards for individual conduct, supporting operational efficiency, promoting legal compliance, and mitigating risk.

 This listing includes selected policies that fall under the purview of the provost's office, and do not represent a complete list of all Case Western Reserve University policies.

-Assignment of Academic Credit Policy (January 2014) - CWRU's policy for awarding credit hours for courses and other academic activities.
+Assignment of Academic Credit Policy (approved January 2014) - CWRU's policy for awarding credit hours for courses and other academic activities.

-Assurance of Integrity in Distance Learning Course Policy (January 2014) - requirements and recommended good-practice statements for CWRU courses taught via distance learning.
+Assurance of Integrity in Distance Learning Course Policy (approved January 2014) - requirements and recommended good-practice statements for CWRU courses taught via distance learning.

-Freedom of Expression/Expressive Activities Policy (November 2019) - CWRU is committed to freedom of expression.
+Freedom of Expression/Expressive Activities Policy (approved November 2019) - CWRU is committed to freedom of expression.
 The purpose of this policy is to promote that free exchange of ideas while preserving the safe and efficient operation of CWRU.

 Institutional Records for Student Complaints Policy (March 2014) - CWRU endeavors to investigate and resolve student complaints efficiently and thoroughly.
 The university has adopted a standard protocol for recording student complaints.

-Teach-Out Policy (February 2017) - CWRU provides protections for students enrolled in academic programs that are planned for closure, so that the students may receive uninterrupted education toward completion of their programs.
+Teach-Out Policy (approved February 2017) - CWRU provides protections for students enrolled in academic programs that are planned for closure, so that the students may receive uninterrupted education toward completion of their programs.

-Verification of Faculty Credentials Policy (February 2018) - CWRU's policy for ascertaining the qualifications of faculty who hold non-tenure-track appointments or who are teaching in areas outside of their primary appointment.
+Verification of Faculty Credentials Policy (approved January 2018) - CWRU's policy for ascertaining the qualifications of faculty who hold non-tenure-track appointments or who are teaching in areas outside of their primary appointment.